dominikcz/custom-serialization-idea/README.md

 # custom serialization idea for mORMot
 This simple program is my attempt to show problems with current state of serialization/deserialization in mORMot framework.

-Writing custom serializers requires lots of code duplication from synCommons.pas and or mORMot.pas.
+Writing custom serializers requires lots of code duplication from synCommons.pas and/or mORMot.pas.
 Even if you want to change the way serialization/deserialization works for only few types you have to rewrite almost everything.

 Main idea:
 * register separate readers and writers for every type and use them from registry.
 This way user can fine tune just the parts he needs, without code duplication.